aureumapes/srmp-public/manual.md

 There are many versions and two different “types” of the mod.
 The latest recommended version of the mod will probably always be the latest github release.
 If you are unsure, the latest recommended version as of me updating this manual is 1510.

 There are two “types” for each version, one called SRML and one called Standalone.
 SRML is for the Slime Rancher Modlauncher, and allows you to use it with other mods (with varied results).
 Since that version is installed like any other SRML mod, instructions for that aren’t provided here.
 Usage instructions still apply.
-Standalone is for running SRMP standalone, that means indepentent of other modloaders, and it is actually really easy to install!
-That’s all you need to know for picking a version, if you are unsure, go with *SRMP_1510_Standalone*.
+Standalone is for running SRMP standalone, that means independent of other modloaders, and it is actually really easy to install!
+That’s all you need to know for picking a version, if you are unsure, go with _SRMP_1510_Standalone_.

 ### Download on Itch.io (paid)

 If you want to get the mod and support Saty at the same time, then head to the [itch.io page](https://satypardus.itch.io/slime-rancher-multiplayer-mod)!
 Here you pay and download your desired version.
 If you are new to this mod and didn’t read the ‘Which version to use?’ section above, I highly recommend you do so instead of downloading a random file and then bothering people in the discord with your questions.
 Note that new releases probably won't be published to itch.
 Now [install the mod](#install-the-mod).

 ### Download on Discord (free)

 The mod is available to download for free in [Saty's Discord](https://discord.gg/NtB7baV).
 All you need to do is join the discord and then download your desired version from the #multiplayer-development channel.
 So, now that you have downloaded your mod zip archive, move on to the next step, installation!
-This document includes instructions for [installing the mod](#install-the-mod).
+Now you can [install the mod](#install-the-mod).

 ### Download on Github (free)

 The most obvious place to get the mod is probably from this github repo, head over to the [releases page](https://github.com/SatyPardus/srmp-public/releases) and get the version you have decided on.
 Then proceed to [install the mod](#install-the-mod).

 ## Install the mod